When and why vision-language models behave like bags-of-words, and what to do about it?

 Whereas Visual Genome Relation and Visual Genome Attribution assess the model's ability to understand order and compositionality \textit{related to attributes and relations}, we also wish to discern whether this is connected to a broader inability to represent word order \textit{in general}.
 With this motivation, we specifically want to test the order sensitivity of models.
 Do models broadly exhibit any preference towards the correct ordering of the words in a scene description, or are they indifferent towards any permutation, even for those that are unreasonable?

 We propose an additional stress test, to test the models' ability to pick the correct ordering of the words within a caption.
 Given an image, we probe the models to pick between the correct ordering of a caption versus alternatives where the words are reordered in systematic ways.
 Given four systematic permutations of a given caption and the caption itself, can the model `pick the right caption'?
-We augment existing retrieval datasets to derive \textit{COCO - Order}, and \textit{Flickr30k - Order} \citep{lin2014microsoft,young2014image}.
+We augment existing retrieval datasets to derive \textit{COCO Order}, and \textit{Flickr30k Order} \citep{lin2014microsoft,young2014image}.
 To generate these datasets, we utilize four different perturbations of a caption, provided in Table~\ref{table:list-of-perturbations}.
-These perturbations largely follow prior work that evaluates language models~\citep{o2021context}.
-We use Spacy~\citep{spacy2} to perform part-of-speech tagging, when necessary for performing the perturbation.
+These largely follow prior work that evaluates language models~\citep{o2021context}.
+We use Spacy~\citep{spacy2} for part-of-speech tagging to perform the perturbations.